NRL Researchers Receive Navy’s Top Scientists and Engineers Award

-Michele Suite, Individual Engineer: Suite developed an operational imaging technology utilizing a cutting-edge high-speed digital framing array with high dynamic range sensitivity, giving the user a means to exploit phenomenology and capabilities never seen before in a single imager.
+Suite developed an operational imaging technology utilizing a cutting-edge high-speed digital framing array with high dynamic range sensitivity, giving the user a means to exploit phenomenology and capabilities never seen before in a single imager.
+This new imaging capability will augment current military and civilian systems, providing them with greatly enhanced information in the areas of intelligence, meteorology, oceanography, fishing, agriculture, biodiversity, conservation, forestry, landscape, geology, cartography, and regional planning.
+Suite’s leadership and engineering skills are advancing this nation’s imaging capabilities, flexibility and responsiveness while at the same time reducing life-cycle costs.

 |Date Taken: